 The chief function of radicals is to index characters in traditional dictionaries.
 This index system had been very effective for a very long time.
 In order to index thousands of Chinese characters, those learned scholars devised around 200 or so (exact number to be debated) radicals to do the job.
-If we take a look at the radical page of a standard dictionary, there are a limited number of radicals which can help us understand meanings of characters, and even that is to a very limited extent.
+If we take a look at the radical page of a standard dictionary, we see a small portion of radicals which, to a limited extent, have some connections to the meanings of characters.
 Many radicals have nothing to do with the meanings of characters.
 They do what they are supposed to do, to index the characters.

 This is the reason that we don't teach radicals in Chinese Reading and Writing series.
 But it does not mean we don't talk about them in the class.
-We recommend teachers introduce radicals in workshops, presenting a historical view on radicals. and how they functioned before.
+We recommend other Chinese teachers do the same, spend a few minutes introducing radicals, presenting a historical view on radicals. and how they functioned before.

 For any phonetic languages, "listening, speaking, reading and writing" are definitely the four basic language skills.
 But for Chinese, they are not enough.

 In a phonetic language, the connection between the spelling and the sound is so strong that one can be easily translated into the other.
 A good example is the movie The Reader (2008).
 One major reason for Hanna to be able to teach herself reading and writing was that she was learning / reading English texts.
 She would have had no chance if she was learning / reading Chinese texts.

 In Chinese, the connection between the writing form and the sound is close to zero.
 Besides the four usual basic skills, we must add the fifth one: recognising.
 Students must go through a process which they connect the characters with their sounds.